-Our Articulated Boom safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our Knuckle Boom safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on anatomy, stability, rigging, operations, hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

-Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following OSHA standards for articulated booms:
+Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following OSHA standards for knuckle booms:

 In line with OSHA requirements, anyone who operates heavy equipment must receive training prior to operating the machine on their own.
 OSHA requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.

 When it comes to refresher training, OSHA’s standard in some instances (like forklifts) is very specific: operators must be re-evaluated every three years to see if they are still competent to operate the equipment.
 Best practices say to apply this same rule to all types of equipment.
 A so-called “free-pass” cannot be awarded based on experience, age, or time on the job.
 The extent of the evaluation is to be determined by the employer but should include a written and practical examination that proves continued competency.

 OSHA requires knuckle boom truck training for knuckle boom truck truck operators--on that there is no question.
 Where confusion exists is how often operators need knuckle boom truck refresher training or recertification.
 Outside of the initial safety training class, it is common to see companies set recertification at every three years.
 We are one of them.
 And here's why: